svkanoria/kci-mis/README.md

     NEXT_PUBLIC_AG_GRID_LICENSE=

 Finally, run the `deploy.sh` script.
 This will install Docker etc. and set up everything for you to be able to run the app.

+Before running the app for the first time, you will need to run the data ingestor script.
+For this, you first have to upload the data files into the EC2 instance, which can be done via `scp` (replace paths to suit):

+    # Ensure correct permissions for EC2 pem file
+    chmod 400 ~/Desktop/kci-mis.pem
+    # Copy the files to EC2
+    scp -i ~/Desktop/kci-mis.pem -r ~/Desktop/MIS/* ubuntu@13.234.76.53:/home/ubuntu/kci-mis-data